semgrep/semgrep-docs/docs/deployment/customize-ci-jobs.md

 ## Set a custom timeout

 By default, Semgrep spends **5 seconds** to run **per rule**.
 To **set a custom timeout** for the Semgrep job, set the `SEMGREP_TIMEOUT` environment variable in seconds.
-Lowering this value speeds up your scans, but with the possibility of skipping some rules.
+Decreasing this value speeds up your scans, but with the possibility of skipping some rules.
+Alternatively, increasing this value ensures that your most complex rules finish running.
 For example:

 ```sh
 SEMGREP_TIMEOUT="3" # Sets the per-rule timeout to 3 seconds.